phpingme/courses/php7-intro/index.md

 ```

-> as a Task, overwrite an anonymous class in example in a way, that
+> As a Task, rewrite the anonymous class example above in a way that,
 > ```stdOutTest``` function works with following body.
-As a tip - use constructor and class properties for anonymous class.
+(Tip: Use a constructor and class properties for the anonymous class).
 >```php
 >function stdOutTest(LoggerInterface $logger){
 >  $logger->log($logger->level, "test");
 >}
 >```

 ```editor+repl
 <?php
 use Psr\Log\LoggerInterface;
 use Psr\Log\LogLevel;
 use Psr\Log\LoggerTrait;